 Any noticeable changes in size, shape, symptoms (itching or tenderness), surface (bleeding), or color is a must-watch.

 Keep an eye on your moles – or ask someone else to – and regularly carry out a skin self-exam to identify any suspicious skin growths.
 You need to be examining your moles monthly and, if possible, visit a skin clinic for an expert to check them over once a year to be safe.

 Look at your skin, including the scalp, and any existing moles, freckles, skin tags, or other skin growths to check for color, shape, size, and appearance changes.

 If you’ve had any minor injuries, check the skin to see if it’s properly healed.

 If you notice a changing or suspicious skin growth, get your doctor to check it out right away.
-It might be easily removed and nothing to worry about (most growths are easily taken off), which will stop it from growing and irritating the skin around it, getting caught on your clothes, or even spreading to other areas of the body.
+A simple procedure might easily remove it and is nothing to worry about, which will stop it from growing and irritating the skin around it, getting caught on your clothes, or even spreading to other areas of the body.

 Finding and treating skin cancer early can help prevent problems, so keep an eye on your skin lumps and bumps!